williamjussiau/FlowControl/README.md

 ### Actuation and sensing
-The toolbox allows the user to define actuators and sensors for forcing the flow.
+The toolbox allows the user to define actuators for forcing and sensors to probe the flow.
 It also provides utility for controller design and implementation.
-See the examples given below.